hamnen/wp_hamnen_se/wp-content/plugins/json-content-importer/readme.txt

 4. Add a Gutenberg-Block: Right the settings, left the output

 == Changelog ==

+= 1.3.5 =
+* New: Added a Quicktag to the Wordpress-Text-Editor to insert the JSONContentImporter-Shortcode incl. an example

 = 1.3.4 =
 * New Plugin-Option: Switch off Gutenberg features (maybe a site builder needs that)